 Check out our video of some of the spectacular scenery you can expect to see in Jiuzhaigou to whet your appetite for your own visit.
 For more of the sights on offer, see our photos of the area.
-You may also want to check out our article on the area for further details.
+You may also want to check out our travel information on the area for further details.